-Gingival recession is defined as the apical migration of the gingival margin from the cemento-enamel junction with the concomitant exposure of the root surface in the oral cavity.
+Gingival recession is defined as the apical migration of the gingival margin from the cemento-enamel function with the concomitant exposure of the root surface in the oral cavity .
 This condition also involves the resorption of the facial alveolar bone and associated structures.
-Therefore, it is not surprising that guided tissue regeneration (GTR) was one of the first approaches that was proposed for the treatment of gingival recessions.
-2-4 However, the use of GTR for root coverage purposes has had several limitations, including limited predictability in cases of shallow recession defects or cases of thin gingival thickness.
-Thus, several authors have explored the use of biological agents or growth factors, which are a group of proteins capable of inducing gene or cell activation for cell recruitment, matrix biosynthesis, and cellular differentiation, in an attempt to regenerate the lost periodontium.6-10,50 This review aims to present the mechanism of action, the rationale, and outcomes of biologics-based regenerative technologies for the promotion of tooth root coverage.
+Therefore, it's not surprising that guided tissue regeneration (GTR) was one of the first approaches that was proposed for the treatment of gingival recessions 2-4.
+However, the use of GTR for root coverage purposes has had several limitations, including limited predictability in cases of shallow recession defects or cases of thin gingival thickness .
+Thus, several authors have explored the use of biologic agents or growth actors, which are group of proteins capable to induce gene or cell activations for cell recruitment, matrix biosynthesis and cellular differentiation, in the attempt to regenerate the lost periodontium 50, 6-10.
+This review aims to present the mechanism of action, the rational and outcomes of biologicsmased regenerative technologies for the promotion of tooth root coverage.